dcbentley/unnamed-pwned-app/README.md

 - HTML
 - CSS
 - React.js
+- React Router
 - bootstrap
 - HaveIBeenPwned API

 #### Getting Started / Installation Instructions

 - To run this app, you will need to clone or fork this repo and then push a deployment to a service like Heroku or GCP/GAE.
+- run npm install
-- You will need to purchase an API key from https://haveibeenpwned.com/API/Key
+- You will need to purchase an API key from https://haveibeenpwned.com/API/Key and save to .env.local file
+- You will need to add "https://cors-anywhere.herokuapp.com/" to your API calls for them to work unless you setup a proxy server to handle CORS

 #### Contribution Guidelines